decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

   > Note: You can change the base parcel of a scene by editing the `base` attribute of _scene.json_.

+- A scene that is made up of a single parcel measures 16m x 16m.
+The center of the scene (at ground level) is at `x:8, y:0, z:8`.
+If the scene is made up of multiple parcels, then the center will vary depending on their arrangement.

 - If an entity is a child of another, then `x:0, y:0, z:0` refers to the center of its parent entity, wherever it is in the scene.

 - Every entity in your scene must be positioned within the bounds of the parcels it occupies at all times.
 If an entity leaves these boundaries, it will raise an error.